/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Dinner at Julijana Restaurant on Lake Bled

 Today we have a unique opportunity to explore the hardy, thrifty life of small Slovenian communities.
-The villages in the foothills of mountains and in the knots of their valleys in Upper Carniola (Gorenjska) near the border with Austria offer rare chances to savour the small places so often overlooked in tours that just go from capital to capital and tourist site to tourist site.
+The villages in the foothills of mountains and in the knots of their valleys in Upper Carniola (Gorenjska) near the border with Austria offer rare chances to savour the small places so often overlooked.
 We’ll venture by coach into different valleys, each with its raging river, visiting Trzic to consider shoemaking and leatherwork, and Kropa to encounter iron forging.

 After our visit to Kropa, we drive to the nearby market town of Radovlijca to look at the art of beekeeping and to explore its medieval heritage.